 Consideration of topics essential to success as a student in Houghton's Christian academic community.
-Introductory experiences individual and collaborative reading, writing, research and discussion facilitated by Houghton student and faculty leaders.
-Content focused on the Houghton Reads book (summer reading) supplementary and related materials.
+Introductory experiences in individual and collaborative reading, writing, research and discussion facilitated by Houghton student and faculty leaders.
+Content focused on the Houghton Reads book (summer reading) and related supplementary materials.
 Exploration and understanding of the Christian perspectives and behavioral expectations embodied in the Houghton Community Covenant.
-Consideration of other selected social, intellectual and theological issues pertinent to Christian life in a global 21stcentury world.
+Consideration of other selected social, intellectual and theological issues pertinent to Christian life in a global 21st-century world.
 Orientation to successfully navigating and utilizing the offices and services of the college.
-Required for all first-year students; satisfies Transitions requirement.
+Required for all first-year students; fulfills Transitions requirement.